genesiscommunitysuccess/docs/docs/03_server/02_data-server/06_testing.md

 - the address or hostname of the server
 - if necessary, some extra routing; in this case **sm** uses a proxy to access the server
-- the name of the data server
+- the name of the Data Server

 Set the body to **JSON**.
 In the body, simply insert opening and closing curly brackets **{}** - nothing else.